Join Mariann Siegert for an in-depth discussion in this video Putting your education to work, part of Creating an Effective Resume (2011).

-Put your education to work by including your educational details in your resume.
-From college majors and degrees to professional licenses and continuing education, each can help sell your qualifications for employment.
-Since your resume is your advertisement and you only have about ten seconds to convince the employer to read on, it's crucial that your resume gets to work immediately by selling your top credentials.
-But where exactly should you insert the Education section on your resume?
+- [Voiceover] Put your education to work by including your educational details on your resume.
+From college majors and degrees to professional licenses and continuing education.
+Each can help sell your qualifications for employment.
+Since your resume is your advertisement and you only have about ten seconds to convince the employer to read on, it's crucial your resume gets to work immediately by selling your top credentials.
+But where exactly should you insert the education section on your resume?
 What if you have too much information or not enough?
 What should you include and what should you leave off?
-As with most things dealing with humans, everyone is different, and answers to these questions depend on your individual circumstances.
+As with most things dealing with humans, everyone is different and answers to these questions depend on your individual circumstances.

 So the answer is, it depends.
 But what does it depend on?
 Let's start by looking at some of the most common scenarios and answers.
 First of all, where should I place the education section?
 Education is most often a new grad's strongest marketing strategy.
 If you are in the early stages of your career, education will play a more prominent role in your getting a job.
 New graduates that have less than five years of experience are most often advised to place the education section near the top of their resume, just beneath the headline and qualifications summary.

 For more information on this, see the movie called Entering the Work Force.
 If you have five years or more of experience in the industry, experience if your primary asset.
 It will be a greater selling point and hold more weight for the employer.
 If this is the case, feature your experience by placing it directly under the headline and qualifications summary.
 Showcase your achievements and accomplishments, not your responsibilities and job duties.
 If you have a Doctoral Degree for your career in Medicine, Science, Research or Academics, these fields usually require composing a curriculum vitae, commonly known as a CV.